What Is RSE In Primary Education?

 Physical health and mental wellbeing in primary schools

-The physical health and mental wellbeing part of the new RSE curriculum will teach the children how to:
+The physical health and mental wellbeing part of the RSE curriculum teach the children how to:

 • Make good decisions about their own health and wellbeing.